 - How to establish the correct standard for determining actual damages and what evidence you will need to prove actual damages and punitive damages

 Pete Barry is a partner of Barry & Helwig, LLC.
 His national practice is dedicated exclusively to protecting consumers against illegal robocalls and debt collection abuse.
-His FDCPA Boot Camps have trained more than 1,000 lawyers in all 50 states.
+His FDCPA Boot Camps have trained more than 1,000 lawyers in all fifty states.

 Robert E. Duff formed the Indiana Consumer Law Group.
 Mr. Duff has successfully brought more than 100 lawsuits under the Fair Debt Collection Practices Act.